RagnarGrootKoerkamp/BAPCtools/readme.md

 - a .ctd CheckTestData file (this needs the `pyctd` executable in your `$PATH`, see [PyCTD](https://github.com/mzuenni/pyctd)).
 - a .viva file.

-You can use `--remove` to delete all failing testcases or `--move <dir>` to move them to a separate directory.
+You can use `--remove` to delete all failing test cases or `--move <dir>` to move them to a separate directory.

 ![validator](./doc/images/validate.png)